 Celebrated and acclaimed director, Kevin Thomas has carved out an enviable reputation for his expansive, diverse and wildly mischievous body of work, which encompasses emotive storytelling, peerless art direction and effortless comic timing.

-Kevin Thomas began his career as a Creative working at shops including: AMV, TBWA, Lowe and M&C Saatchi.
-After a successful stint on the agency side, he turned his hand to directing, joining Blink Films in London.
+Kevin began his career as a Creative working at shops including: AMV, TBWA, Lowe and M&C Saatchi.
+The turn to directing was frankly inevitable.

-Kevin’s first film ‘True Love (Once Removed)’ won best short film at Palm Springs.
-It was also selected for Raindance and the LA short film festival and went on to be qualified for an Oscar nomination.
-His second film ‘Sunday Roast’, received critical acclaim on the festival circuit and premiered at The London International Film Festival.
+Outside of advertising Kevin is prolific in the world of short film.
+His first short ‘True Love (Once Removed)’ won best short film at Palm Springs and was also selected for Raindance and the LA Short Film Festival.
+His second film ‘Sunday Roast’; – starring David Thewlis and Craig Roberts – garnered widespread critical acclaim on the international festival circuit after premiering at the BFI London International Film Festival.

-Kevin has just directed a 12 part film series for The Booker Prize, which features six well known performers reading and performing excerpts from the six shortlisted books.
+More recently, Keven directed a 12 part series for The Booker Prize, which features six well known performers reading and performing excerpts from the six shortlisted books.